gatsbyjs/gatsby/docs/docs/adding-tags-and-categories-to-blog-posts.md

 ---
-title: Creating tags pages for blog posts
+title: Creating Tags Pages for Blog Posts
 ---

 Creating tag pages for your blog post is a way to let visitors browse related content.